AllieR25/remote-agile-team-playbook/README.md

 ## 🚀 How to Use

 1. Use templates in `templates/` to guide your remote Agile ceremonies
-2. Deploy scripts in `src/` to automate reporting or daily standups
+2. Deploy `src/standup_bot_stub.py` to simulate an async standup bot
+3. Run `src/dashboard_placeholder.py` as a placeholder for your KPI dashboard
-3. Reference `docs/` for onboarding new members and async best practices
+4. Reference `docs/` for onboarding new members and async best practices
-4. Monitor performance using sample dashboards in `data/`
+5. Monitor performance using sample dashboards in `data/`

 ---

 ## 📋 Next Steps

-- Add Slack webhook integration for standup bot
+- Add Slack webhook integration to `standup_bot_stub.py` for real-time check-ins
-- Connect KPI scripts to Jira/GitHub APIs
+- Connect `dashboard_placeholder.py` to actual data via Jira/GitHub APIs
 - Build visual dashboards using Power BI or Streamlit
+- Create more automation scripts for async workflows
+- Encourage team contributions via a `CONTRIBUTING.md` file

 ---